chimay/wheel/README.md

 - narrow
   + current file
   + all circle file with a pattern
-- yank wheel using TextYankPost event
+- yank ring using TextYankPost event
   + paste before or after, linewise or characterwise
   + plain mode : each buffer line is a yanked line
   + list mode : each buffer line is a yank